sg-developer-portal/dev-portal-documentation/content-onboarding-gude.md

 <p align="center"><img src="/assets/img/page-creation-documentation.png" width="70%" height="70%" alt="Fig 10: "/></p>
 <p align="center">Fig 10: </p>

 We are now ready to get started with publishing!
 Head over to <https://github.com/govtechsg/developer.gov.sg>{:target="_blank"}.
 At this point, you should have received an email invitation to the repository, allowing write access.
 You should also have been told which collection and sub-collection will the documentation be classified into.

+### Hands-on

+In this walkthough, we will be attempting to create a documentation named First Documentation as an example, which is located in the collection Technologies and sub-collection Analytics.